Update on 22nd December 2020

 - No ITC will be allowed if depreciation has been claimed on tax component of capital goods.

-- There is a time limit for claiming ITC which is earlier of Return filing due date of September(Refer: Important Checklist to consider before filing September GST Returns) of next financial year OR Actual annual return filing for current financial year.
+- There is a time limit for claiming ITC which is earlier of Return filing due date of September.
+This time the date has been extended to 30th November.
+(Refer the list here: Important Checklist to consider before filing September GST Returns) of next financial year OR the Actual annual return filing for current financial year.

-- Where the goods or services are used for taxable including zero rated and also for exempt supplies, in such cases credit attributable to taxable supplies including zero rated supplies only can be claimed
+- Where the goods or services are used for taxable including zero-rated and also for exempt supplies, in such cases credit attributable to taxable supplies including zero-rated supplies only can be claimed

 Refer here for Cases where Input Tax Credit (ITC) cannot be claimed.